tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 It is good to start by looking at Cartesian joins because they show the concept.
 Many people, though, prefer to use different syntaxes for joins because they look better or clearer.
-We will look at those alternatives now.
+So now those alternatives will be shown.

 **Select with join with ON clause**

-The ON clause would have the same comparisons as the WHERE clause that we illustrated for the previous section, but by using different syntax we would be making it clear "this is for the sake of the join".
+The ON clause would have the same comparisons as the WHERE clause that was illustrated for the previous section, but the use of different syntax would be making it clear "this is for the sake of the join".
 Readers can see at a glance that it is, in concept at least, an initial step before the result rows are filtered.
 For example this